machal/cssmine-content/flexbox-reference.md

 A change of the order affects the visual position of an element rendered by a browser.
-It does not affect the actual order of items, i.e. when using a document reader or going through a navigation using the `Tab` key.
+It does not affect the actual order of items, i.e. when using a document reader or going through the navigation using the `Tab` key.

-The default value is `0` which basically means that it will correspond with the „actual HTML order“.
+The default value is `0` which basically means that it will correspond with the "actual HTML order".

 When using the following notation, you can make the third item visually appear as the first one: